emingenc/yolo-pi-cctv/app/README.md

     * test on your browser https.

-# Deploying fastapi to ubuntu
+# Deploying fastapi and frontend into same instance

 1) install pip3 , python3